-Setup of the Crazyflie 2.x (Cyber-physical Asset)
+Setup of the Crazyflie 2.x Environment

 First clone the following GitHub repository, which provides sort of a cyber-physical representation of the Crazyflie 2.x drone.
-Execute the following command in the terminal:

 $ mkdir -p ~/uniagent_ws/ && cd ~/uniagent_ws/